-Located south of Naples, this small but strikingly beautiful stretch of coastline, nominated a world heritage site by UNESCO, is my home.
+Located south of Naples, the Amalfi Coast – a small but strikingly beautiful stretch of coastline nominated a World Heritage Site by UNESCO – is my home.
 I was born in the small village of Minori and spent the first 18 years or so of my life here where the sea was my paddling pool, the mountains my backyard and the village my playground.

 I try to return home as much as I can and love to take my family there for holidays, showing them all the places I used to go to and things I did.
-One of the first things I do when I arrive, at whatever time of year, is dip my feet into the sea, then enjoy a nice espresso at Gambardella; a family-run café and pasticcieria who make delicious local cakes and biscuits.
+One of the first things I do when I arrive, at whatever time of year, is dip my feet into the sea, then enjoy a nice espresso at Gambardella, a family-run café and pasticcieria serving delicious local cakes and biscuits.

 I still have family living on the Amalfi Coast; my sister, Carmelina, lives in Minori and I have cousins in neighbouring Maiori.
 Carmelina is a wonderful cook and when I’m there she insists on cooking for me every day.
 Sunday lunch is always a treat when all the family comes round to enjoy her specialities.

-For an Italian shopping experience, nearby Salerno, is a hidden gem – easily accessible even by ferry – it boasts all the Italian designer labels all within a pleasant stroll of each other, with plenty of cafes, pizzerias and restaurants to stop for a break.
+For an Italian shopping experience, nearby Salerno, is a hidden gem – and easily accessible even by ferry.
+It boasts all the Italian designer labels all within a pleasant stroll of each other, with plenty of cafés, pizzerias and restaurants to stop for a break.

-Each summer the Amalfi Coast becomes alive with feasts, festivals and religious celebrations.
-In my home village of Minori, the Feast of St Trofimena, our patron saint, is celebrated on 13th July.
+Each summer, the Amalfi Coast becomes alive with feasts, festivals and religious celebrations.
+In my home village of Minori, the Feast of St Trofimena, our patron saint, is celebrated on 13 July.
 It is just as exciting now as it was when I was a local boy.
 The statue of the saint is paraded through the streets, bands play music, firework displays over the sea and of course lots of food and drink to be enjoyed.
 In Atrani, a similar feast is held a week later to celebrate Maria Maddalena, and at the end of June, the Feast of Sant’Andrea in Amalfi.
-On 15th August, known in Italy as Ferragosto and a national holiday, celebrations all over Italy take place in honour of the Assumption of Our Lady and in Positano this is a festival not to be missed lasting 2 days.
+On 15 August, known in Italy as Ferragosto and a national holiday, celebrations take place in honour of the Assumption of Our Lady and in Positano this is a festival not to be missed lasting two days.

 I do hope you have enjoyed reading about my beloved Amalfi Coast and I have given you some idea and feel of what is to me, one of the most beautiful places on earth – but then I would say that!